dashbuilder/dashbuilder/README.md

 * Uberfire wrapper screen for the Displayer widget
 * Showcase App. providing a built-in displayer gallery plus some dashboard samples
 * Default renderer based on the Google Visualization library
-* Additional table renderer based on the KIE PagedTable widget
+* Additional table renderer based on the Uberfire PagedTable widget
 * Tomcat 7 and JBoss AS 7 distributions provided

 0.1.1